Judd Greenstein: Works

-Central to Greenstein's compositional career has been his work with the NOW Ensemble, for which he is the co-artistic director and has composed six pieces.
+Central to Greenstein's compositional career has been his work with NOW Ensemble, for which he is the co-artistic director and has composed several pieces.
 The ensemble has performed his music along with the chamber music of other young, emerging composers in a wide range of settings, including (Le) Poisson Rouge, Carnegie Hall, and the Library of Congress.
 Greenstein has also closely collaborated with a number of New York's young solo musicians and ensembles, including violist Nadia Sirota, soprano Anne-Carolyn Bird, percussionist Samuel Solomon, the political chamber ensemble Newspeak, and others.

 Greenstein's most recent project is The Yehudim—an ensemble of vintage keyboards, mixed voices, electric guitars, and percussion that "explores characters from the Hebrew Bible, using the strange stories of their lives and the ancient writings around their characters to weave contemporary narratives."
 The Yehudim had its concert debut in March 2011 at Merkin Concert Hall premiering Greenstein's piece "Sh'lomo", and was called "an epiphany" by Steve Smith of The New York Times.
 He has also recently been commissioned to write works for ETHEL, Gibbs & Main, and a large-scale work for the Minnesota Orchestra.

+Greenstein's piece "Still Point," commissioned by pianist Awadagin Pratt, was released in 2023 as one of six newly commissioned compositions by six different composers on Pratt's CD Stillpoint, performed by Pratt, the chamber orchestra A Far Cry, and the vocal ensemble Roomful of Teeth.